andre-j3sus/ist-meic-notes/1st-semester/dad/7-transactional-causal-consistency.md

 When an object is read, **the partition returns**:
 * The **value** of the object;
 * The **commit timestamp** of the object;
-* The **local clock when the value is read** - this is called the promise (any future version will have a timestamp grater than the promise);
+* The **local clock when the value is read** - this is called the promise (any future version will have a timestamp greater than the promise);

 This information defines an interval where the **version is valid**: `[commit timestamp, promise]`.